HMCS Galiano: Loss

-In late October 1918, Galiano, just returned from the Queen Charlotte Islands (now Haida Gwaii) and, in need of some repair, was sent with supplies to the light house at Triangle Island off Cape Scott at the northwestern tip of Vancouver Island.
-A number of her regular crew were unable to make the trip due to illness as the 1918 flu pandemic had reached her base at Esquimalt.
-She set out towards the Queen Charlotte Islands from Triangle Island at 5 pm on 29 October 1918.
-When she made her only distress call at 3 am the next morning, she was estimated to be within visual range of the light at Cape St. James 95 mi from Triangle Island.
+In late October 1918, Galiano, just returned from the Queen Charlotte Islands and, in need of some repair, was sent with supplies to the lighthouse at Triangle Island off Cape Scott at the northwestern tip of Vancouver Island where they picked up the only civilian on the ship when she sank.
+Weather reports indicated that Galiano only had a short window time to reach and return from Triangle Island before a violent storm came in from the north.
+At least eight members of her regular crew were unable to make the trip due to illness as the 1918 flu pandemic had reached her base at Esquimalt.
+She set out towards the Queen Charlotte Islands from Triangle Island at 5:00 PM on 29 October 1918.
+When she made her only distress call, at 3:00 AM the next morning, saying "Hold's full of water...
+For God's sake send help."
+At the time she was estimated to be within visual range of the light at Cape St. James 95 mi from Triangle Island where the call was picked up by a wireless operator at the same station they had embarked to resupply.
 She was never heard from again and went down with the loss of all hands.
 At the time of her distress call, there were heavy seas running at her location in Queen Charlotte Sound.
+A search for survivors was launched soon after but was unsuccessful.
 Galiano was lost just days after SS Princess Sophia ran aground on Vanderbilt Reef, near Skagway, Alaska also in heavy weather.
+The official naval inquiry, lacking any survivors came to the conclusion that the stormy weather was the sole cause of the sinking, an explanation that some, including Galiano's first officer and the shipmaster of her sister ship Malaspina, expressed doubt in.
+Some suggest that Pope, who had gained a reputation of being an overly-cautious captain, possibly due to being reprimanded for grounding Galiano on two occasions, may have feared anchoring at the island due to the risk of grounding Galiano in the approaching storm, leading him to make the dangerous return trip to the preferable anchoring site of Ikeda.